nelsongz/nelsongz/README.md

 - 👋 Hi, I’m @nelsongz
-- 👀 I’m interested in Node, Vue and Python
+- 👀 I’m interested in Node, Vue, Python, Javascript and React, for now ....
-- 🌱 I’m currently learning Vue.js

 <!---